JillCowan/Matplotlib-Homework-5/README.md

   a scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate), a bar graph that compares the total % tumor volume change for each drug across the full 45 days.

 The results are displayed on a webpage using HTML, CSS and Bootstrap.
+To view, please visit https://jillcowan.github.io/Pymaceuticals/